Andrepereira2001/feup-lbaw-2021/er.md

 | US6.5 | Delete User | high | As a Admin, I want erase User accounts, so that I can remove there working history from the website|
 | US6.6 | Browse Projects | high | As an Admin, I want to be able to browse through projects, so that I can iterate through the existing projects |
 | US6.7 | View Project | high | As an Admin, I want view project details, so that I can validate the curret usage of the given features|
-> Table 8: Admin user stories
+> Table 8: Admin User Stories

 #### 2.7.
 OAuth API
 | Identifier | Name | Priority | Description |
 | - | - | - | - |
 | US7.1 | Get Information | high | As a OAuth API, I want to get information related to the User, so that all the information is updated |
-> Table 9: OAuth API user stories
+> Table 9: OAuth API User Stories

 ### 3. Supplementary Requirements